Faculty & Workshops 2022

 Public Speaking Workshop

-She graduated from the National M. K. Čiurlionis School of Arts as a pianist and received her bachelor degree in piano performance from the Lithuanian Academy for Music and Theatre.
+She graduated from the National M. K. Čiurlionis School of Arts as a pianist and received her bachelor degree in piano performance from the Lithuanian Academy for Music and Theater.
 She went on to obtain a masters degree in analytic journalism at the Vilnius University.
 In addition to her TV and radio credits she is also an acclaimed presenter at most important Lithuanian festivals and competitions.

 - How important for a pianist or any music artist is the ability to speak fluently in public?